Overview

 Senior Fund Manager

-Tomasz is the Co-Manager of the Trojan Global Income Fund and Trojan Ethical Global Income Fund.
+Tomasz is the Co-Manager of the Trojan Global Income Fund, the Trojan Ethical Global Income Fund, and the STS Global Income & Growth Trust.
 He is also the Lead Manager of Troy’s International Equity Strategy (currently available in the U.S.).

 Tomasz joined Troy in 2017 from Susa Fund Management, a European equity fund.
 He previously worked as an Associate at Bain Capital Credit.
 Tomasz graduated in European Economics from the University of Rome, before completing his Masters in Economics at Bocconi University, and his MBA at London Business School.